On the Complexity of Anonymous Communication Through Public Networks: Introduction

-In our constructions, a sender of a message~$m$ to a recipient~$j$ ``\emph{forms an onion}'' by generating nonces and running the $\formonion$ algorithm on the message~$m$, a routing path $(p_1, p_2, \dots, p_{\depth}, j)$, the public keys $(\pk_{p_1}, \pk_{p_2}, \dots, \pk_{p_{\depth}}, \pk_j)$ associated with the parties on the routing path, and the generated nonces; the \emph{formed onion} is the first onion~$o_1$ from the list of outputted onions.
-The sender (i.e., the party who formed the onion) sends $o_1$ to the first party $p_1$ on the routing path, who processes $o_1$ and sends the peeled onion~$o_2$ to the next destination $p_2$ and so on, until the last onion~$o_{\depth+1}$ is received by the recipient~$j$ who processes it to obtain the message~$m$.

-Let $o^0$ and $o^1$ be any two onions that only (honest) party~$i$ can process such that one of the onions was formed by an honest party using the message-recipient pair $(m^0, \mathsf{recipient}^0)$, and the other was formed by an honest party using the pair $(m^1, \mathsf{recipient}^1)$.
-Importantly, the adversary who can adaptively interact with the honest parties cannot tell which message-recipient pair produced which onion.
-See Camenisch and Lysyanskaya's paper~\cite{C:CamLys05} for formal definitions.

-\myparagraph{Onion routing protocols} An \emph{onion routing protocol} is a protocol in which all message packets passed between the participants of the protocol are treated as sets of cryptographic onions, i.e., the protocol directs parties to put on the outbound channels only outputs of $\formonion$ and $\proconion$ and to apply $\proconion$ to their incoming packets.

-Let a protocol be \emph{correct} if the protocol always delivers the honest senders' messages in an interaction with a passive adversary (i.e., when the adversary doesn't deviate from the protocol).
-In this paper, we will consider only correct onion routing protocols, but we will analyze their interactions with active adversaries.

-\mysection{Modeling the problem} We consider a setting where $N$ parties, labeled $1, 2, \dots, N$, participate in an onion routing protocol.
-We assume that the protocol progresses in global rounds and that an onion sent at round~$r$ is received instantaneously at the same round~$r$.
-We assume that the number $N$ of participants and every other quantity in the protocol is polynomially bounded in the security parameter~$\secpar$.
+Before describing our results in detail, let us first define our problem setting.
+Let $\parties \myeq \{P_1, P_2, \dots, P_N\}$ denote the set of $N$ parties, participating in an onion routing protocol.
+We assume that the protocol progresses in global rounds and that an onion sent at round~$r$ arrives at its destination prior to round~$r+1$.
+Moreover, the adversary is modelled with \emph{rushing}, i.e., the adversary receives onions sent in round $r$ instantaneously in round $r$.\footnote{ We do not consider the asynchronous communication model~\cite{canrab93} in which Alice's outgoing onions (including her onion to her recipient Bob) can be delayed indefinitely.
+In such a case, we cannot even guarantee correctness (i.e., message delivery when no party deviates from the protocol). } We assume that the number~$N$ of participants and every other quantity in the protocol is polynomially bounded in the security parameter~$\secpar$.